rrg92/powershai/docs/en-US/cmdlets/Send-PowershaiChat.md

 ```

 ### -FormatterParams
-Parameters of the changed context formatter.
+Parameters of the altered formatter context.

 ```yml
 Parameter Set: (All)